mwahlroos/Nautiterm/README.rst

 .. _example code: https://gitlab.gnome.org/GNOME/nautilus-python/blob/master/examples/open-terminal.py

+The copyright to the original source code is owned by its original authors.

-Modifications to the original code: Mika Wahlroos (mika.wahlroos@iki.fi), 2019
+Modifications to the original code:

+© Mika Wahlroos (mika.wahlroos@iki.fi), 2019-2020

 Released under the GNU General Public License, version 2.